dyne/Zenroom/docs/pages/zencode-scenarios-ethereum.md

 [](../_media/examples/zencode_cookbook/ethereum/signature_array.data ':include :type=code json')

-anyone may verify all the signatures usign the following script:
+anyone may verify all the signatures using the following script:

 [](../_media/examples/zencode_cookbook/ethereum/signature_array.zen ':include :type=code gherkin')

-This code will fail if at least one signature is not verified, to obtain a list that associate each address to the result of the verification the folowing script can be used:
+This code will fail if at least one signature is not verified, to obtain a list that associates each address to the result of the verification the following script can be used:

 [](../_media/examples/zencode_cookbook/ethereum/verification_result.zen ':include :type=code gherkin')